-Hypocritical?
-Christian hypocrisy?
-Judgemental?
-Nope, we're all twits periodically in the medical game, and with hindsight I have hung my head periodically too.
-How could I possibly not have considered that the weakness in a patients quadriceps muscle could have been caused by diabetes?
-I forgot the all important question: can you get it up?
-Do you know what Chiropractic Iatrogenic Illness is?
-I've caused my own share!
+Am I being hypocritical?
+Or it is just judgemental?
+Nope, we are all twits periodically in the medical game, and with hindsight I have hung my head periodically too.
+How could I possibly not have considered that the weakness in a patient's quadriceps muscle could have been caused by diabetes?
+I forgot the all important question; can you get it up?
+Do you know what iatrogenic illness is?
+I have caused my own share.

 Hypocrisy is the homage which vice pays to virtue.

 Francois duc de La Rochefoucauld, (1613-1680)